 How does Levetiracetam Accord work?

-The active substance in Levetiracetam Accord, levetiracetam, is an anti-epileptic medicine.
+The active substance in Levetiracetam Accord, levetiracetam, is an epilepsy medicine.
 Epilepsy is caused by excessive electrical activity in the brain.
-The exact way in which levetiracetam works is still unclear but it seems to interfere with a protein called synaptic vesicle protein 2A, which is found in the spaces between nerves and is involved in the release of chemical messengers from nerve cells.
+The exact way in which levetiracetam works is unclear but it attaches to a protein called synaptic vesicle protein 2A, which is involved in the release of chemical messengers from nerve cells.
 This helps Levetiracetam Accord to stabilise electrical activity in the brain and prevent seizures.

 How has Levetiracetam Accord been studied?

 Because Levetiracetam Accord is a generic medicine, studies in people have been limited to tests to determine that it is bioequivalent to the reference medicine, Keppra.
 Two medicines are bioequivalent when they produce the same levels of the active substance in the body.

 What are the benefits and risks of Levetiracetam Accord?